Mental Health Therapy in Cincinnati

 In Person

-Mahalia White is a Clinical Social Worker/therapist, providing both online and in-person sessions.
-Services include therapy for teen & preteen (11 - 18) and adults (18+).
-Mahalia is in-network with insurance providers including Aetna, BlueCross BlueShield, and Buckeye.
+Jasmine Shafto is a Psychiatric Nurse Practitioner, providing both online and in-person sessions.
+Services include therapy for teen & preteen (11 - 18), adults (18+), and seniors (65+).
+Jasmine is in-network with insurance providers including Aetna, Behavioral Health Systems, and BlueCross BlueShield.
 Get in touch to see how therapy can fit your goals and schedule.

 Free Mental Health Resources in Ohio